"Cloches de Pentecôte" (Bells of Pentecost) is a sound art piece

 d'art" festival 2009 to which I was invited as one of two guest

 composers.
-It is now available to buy as a download at seventhings.co.uk.
+It was at one point available to buy as a download at seventhings.co.uk.

 The Cathedral bells were rung and the sound was recorded from opposite